OutSystems/docs-product/src/getting-started/intro.md

 ## Hardware support

 Service Studio IDE runs on any computer that satisfies [system requirements](https://success.outsystems.com/Support/Enterprise_Customers/Installation/OutSystems_Platform_system_requirements#Development_tools).
 The mobile apps you create in OutSystems can run on a range of iOS and Android devices.
-Your end-users can open web applications in any modern browser.
+Your end users can open web applications in any modern browser.

 ## Extensions and plug-ins